How to Fly a Drone – Beginner Guide

 Although drones have been around for some years now, there is a notion that they’re reserved only for those of us with excessive budgets.
 Sure, professional models don’t come cheap, but there are many alternatives for beginners which can help you get into it without spending too much money.

 The commercialization of multirotors made them accessible for a wide variety of users.
-So, if you’re a beginner, we would advise you to try it first with cheaper models and first learn how to fly a mini drone.
+So, if you’re a beginner, we would advise you to try it first with cheaper models and first learn how to fly a toy-grade drone.
 Furthermore, if you know someone who already owns a quadcopter, you could spend some time watching him or her and see how the whole thing functions.
 They might even let you try it for yourself.
 This is an excellent way to see if you’re really interested in this kind of activity.

 If you haven't flown a quad before, best advice is to start with affordable models, a cheap quad to practice on, and brush your skills without headless mode.
 There will be lots of people that crash into trees and houses with the mavic because they didn't yet develop muscle memory for the controls.